Sleep Disorders in Children

 - Transient sleep disturbances: Temporary disruptions in a child’s normal routine such as traveling, illness, or stressful life events can cause short-term bouts of insomnia.

 Childhood insomnia can be challenging for the whole family.
 However, effective treatments are available.
-Behavioral changes such as establishing a consistent bedtime routine are typically the first line of treatment and can lead to improvements in well-being for both the child and their parents.
+Behavioral changes such as establishing a consistent bedtime routine are typically the first line of treatment and can lead to improvements in well-being for both the child and their caregivers.

 Obstructive Sleep Apnea